1918 VFA season

 The 1918 Victorian Football Association season was the 40th season of the Australian rules football competition.
 Played during the final year of hostilities in World War I, the 1918 season was the first to be played since 1915; but it was a short season, played with only six clubs, and with only ten rounds of matches before the finals.

 The premiership was won by the North Melbourne Football Club, after it defeated Prahran by 93 points in the final on August 10.
 It was the club's sixth VFA premiership, and its third in a sequence of three premierships won consecutively between 1914 and 1918.
 North Melbourne won all twelve premiership matches it played during 1918, repeating its feat from 1915 of going through the season unbeaten (albeit over shortened seasons on both occasions); it was the last time a club would achieve the feat until Geelong West in 1972.
-The season was part of a 58-match winning streak for North Melbourne which lasted from 1914–1919.
+The season was part of a 58-match winning streak for North Melbourne which lasted from 1914 to 1919.